Observarun/Bioacoustic-data-Orinoco-Columbia-2020-21-UMN_Synthetic-data-generation_Binary-classification_Python/README.md

 <a name="data"></a>
 ## Data

 Data collected for this project is in the form of millions of audio files w/ animal sounds recorded in fields and forests.
-A few thousand of these files have been categorised as having cattle present or absent either mannually or using pattern recognition tools available online, like Rainforest Connection's Arbimon.
-The idea is to use these labelled audio files for training the model.
+A few thousand of these files have been categorised as having cattle sounds present or absent either mannually or using pattern recognition tools available online, like Rainforest Connection's Arbimon.

-The data files cattle_pres.csv and cattle_abs.csv contain file names and other details of the
+The folders cattle_pres and cattle_abs contain these marked audio files.
+The idea is to use this labelled audio data for training the model.
+The data files cattle_pres.csv and cattle_abs.csv contain names and other details (like date/time) of the audio files with cattle sounds present and absent respectively.

 <a name="tex"></a>